e-oj/Fawn/README.md

   task.save(toyota);
   ```

-  *Note: No changes will be made to to your database until you call task.run()*
+  *Note: No changes will be made to your database until you call task.run()*

 <br>